pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 ```

 `download-ops-manager.yml` holds creds for communicating with Tanzu Network,
-and uniquely identifies an Ops Manager image to download.
+and uniquely identifies an Tanzu Operations Manager image to download.

 An example `download-ops-manager.yml` is shown below.